couchbase/libcouchbase/doc/cbc.markdown

 is a string describing the verbosity level to be set.
 The options are `detail`, `debug` `info`, and `warning`.

+### mcflush

+Flush a _memcached_ bucket.
+This command takes no arguments, and will fail if the bucket specified is not a memcached bucket.
+You may also use [bucket-flush](#bucket-flush) to flush any bucket (including a couchbase bucket).
+The `mcflush` command may be quicker for memcached buckets, though.

 ### view

 Execute an HTTP request against the server's view (CAPI) interface.